-- Most guidelines and studies on childhood diarrhoea in low- and middle-income countries focus on causes and - 53 management of acute diarrhoea (AD), defined as diarrhoea lasting <7 days (1).
-There is limited knowledge of - 54 causes that lead to progression to persistent diarrhoea (PD), defined as diarrhoea lasting ≥14 days, despite its - major contribution to diarrhoeal deaths (2).
-Prolonged diarrhoea (ProD), defined as diarrhoea lasting 7-13 days, - has attracted interest as it substantially increases the risk of PD (3).
-ProD accounts for around 10% and PD for - 57 approximately 5% of all diarrhoea cases but estimates vary greatly (3-5). - Researchers agree that there is a close link between malnutrition and extended duration of diarrhoea (3, 6) and - 59 while limited data is available, it has previously been suggested that prevention and treatment of malnutrition - 60 might reduce the incidence of PD (7).
-Diarrhoea of longer duration is common in children with severe acute - 61 malnutrition (SAM) (8), but the prevalence among children with moderate acute malnutrition (MAM) is - 62 unknown.
-Moreover, there are few reports on the proportion of MAM and SAM among patients with prolonged - or persistent diarrhoea (ProPD), i.e. diarrhoea lasting at least 7 days. - While there are clinical management guidelines available for children with SAM, there are not yet any - 65 international treatment recommendations for MAM and only a technical note with suggestions (9, 10).
-It is not - clear how best to manage children who also have ProPD, or how best to treat ProPD in children who do not - 67 have MAM or SAM.
-The recommended treatment for PD includes a specific nutritional regimen, which is - 68 quite complex and has not been implemented widely (11, 12).
-Although some studies reported a positive effect - of nutritional interventions (13-15), there are no specific recommendations for the treatment of ProD (1, 12, - 70 16). - 71 Under the assumption that nutritional status is one of the key host prognostic factors in diarrhoea, a better - values of the distinction between ProPD, MAM and SAM is needed for evidence-based treatment - 73 algorithms tailored to each of these partially overlapping and vulnerable groups.
-Previous studies have - 74 identified risk factors for PD (17-19) and ProD (3, 20), however most of these studies were conducted over - two decades ago before the current definition of acute malnutrition and did not include MAM or distinguish - between MAM and SAM. - 77 The objective of this study was to estimate the proportion of ProPD among children with diarrhoea and to - estimate how many of them had acute malnutrition.
-We compared cases with diarrhoea with non-diarrhoea - 79 controls and we furthermore aimed to describe factors associated with ProPD with a primary focus on acute - 80 malnutrition, by comparing children with ProPD with children with AD.
+Most guidelines and studies on childhood diarrhoea in low- and middle-income countries focus on causes and management of acute diarrhoea (AD), defined as diarrhoea lasting <7 days [1].
+There is scarce knowledge of causes that lead to progression to persistent diarrhoea (PD), defined as diarrhoea lasting \geq 14 days, despite its major contribution to diarrhoeal deaths [2].
+Prolonged diarrhoea (ProD), defined as diarrhoea lasting 7-13 days, has attracted interest as it substantially increases the risk of PD [3].
+ProD accounts for around 10% and PD for approximately 5% of all diarrhoea cases but estimates vary greatly [3-5].

+Researchers agree that there is a close link between malnutrition and extended duration of diarrhoea, [3,6] and while some data are available, it has previously been suggested that prevention and treatment of malnutrition might reduce the incidence of PD [7].
+Diarrhoea of longer duration is common in children with severe acute malnutrition (SAM) [8], but the prevalence among children with moderate acute malnutrition (MAM) is unknown.
+Moreover, there are few reports on the proportion of MAM and SAM among patients with prolonged or persistent diarrhoea (ProPD), that is diarrhoea lasting at least 7 days.

+While there are clinical management guidelines available for children with SAM, there are not yet any international treatment recommendations for MAM and only a technical note with suggestions [9,10].
+It is not clear how best to manage children who also have ProPD, or how best to treat ProPD in children who do not have MAM or SAM.
+The recommended treatment for PD includes a specific nutritional regimen that is quite complex and has not been implemented widely [11,12].
+Although some studies reported a positive effect of nutritional interventions [13-15], there are no specific recommendations for the treatment of ProD [1,12,16].

+Under the assumption that nutritional status is one of the key host prognostic factors in diarrhoea, a better understanding of the distinction between ProPD, MAM and SAM is needed for evidence-based treatment algorithms tailored to each of these partially overlapping and vulnerable groups.
+Previous studies have identified risk factors for PD [17-19] and ProD [3,20]; however, most of these studies were conducted over two decades ago before the current definition of acute malnutrition, and they did not include MAM or distinguish between MAM and SAM.

+The objective of this study was to estimate the proportion of ProPD among children with diarrhoea and to estimate how many of them had acute malnutrition.
+We compared cases with diarrhoea with non-diarrhoea controls and aimed to describe factors associated with ProPD with a primary focus on acute malnutrition, by comparing children with ProPD with children with AD.